tnguyen606-cs/AI-ExpenseApp/README.md

   </p>
   <br/>
   <p>
     Further, AI and ML are at the core of the App.
 Its AI and ML algorithms help the platform deliver tailored responses based on users personal finances.
-For instance, one can even ask questions such as whether I have the budget to buy a particular product that should not hurt the target goal — the assistant of the app will take a dive into the graphs and data-driven insights and would answer my queries.
+For instance, one can even ask questions such as "whether I have the budget to buy a particular product that should not hurt the target goal" — then, the assistant of the app will take a dive into the graphs and data-driven insights and would answer queries.
 That is not all, the users can also set a limit of spare changes on the App and the app will put that amount aside as users savings, which helps to improve users overall financial wellness.
   </p>
 </p>